F5Networks/f5-azure-arm-templates/experimental/standalone/1nic/readme.md

     if [ $license_type == "byol" ]; then
         if [ -v $license_key_1 ] ; then
                 read -p "Please enter value for license_key_1:" license_key_1 fi
         template_file="./BYOL/azuredeploy.json"
         parameter_file="./BYOL/azuredeploy.parameters.json"
+    fi

+    echo "Disclaimer: Scripting to Deploy F5 Solution templates into Cloud Environments are provided as examples.
+They will be treated as best effort for issues that occur, feedback is encouraged." sleep 3

+    # Prompt for license key if not supplied and BYOL is selected
+    if [ $licenseType == "BYOL" ]; then
+        if [ -v $licenseKey1 ] ; then
+                read -p "Please enter value for licenseKey1:" licenseKey1 fi
+        template_file="./BYOL/azuredeploy.json"
+        parameter_file="./BYOL/azuredeploy.parameters.json"